 Desmond O’Kell has over 30 years of business build-out, finance and executive operations experience.
 He has served as an integral member of the Enterprise team since its inception in 2005 and is a co-founder of Enterprise Group.

 Warren Cabral has over 25 years of financial experience.
 He was the former CFO for AIMCO, managing global investments for pensions, endowments, and governmental funds in Alberta.

 John Pinsent - Director

 John Pinsent is a founding partner with St. Arnaud Pinsent Steman Chartered Professional Accountants.
 In 2013, he was awarded the I.C.A.A. fellowship status joining a select group of FCAs and has also earned an ICD.D designation.

 John Campbell - Director

 John Campbell possesses more than 30 years of experience in the investment management industry.
 He currently serves as chairman of the board and chair of the investment review committee of Tri-View Capital, a Canadian investment firm specializing in private investments.

 Neil Darling - Director

-Neil Darling is the President and founder of Ramdar Resource Management, a wellsite management service company, since 1994.
+Neil Darling is the president and founder of Ramdar Resource Management, a wellsite management service company, since 1994.
 He is a highly skilled professional with over thirty-five years of project management, design and operations experience - both domestic and international.
-Experience includes design, drilling and completions of deep wells to 6000m.
-Neil's experience includes instruction at the Southern Alberta Institute of Technology (S.A.I.T.), as well as preparation and presentation of curriculum for domestic and international technical institutions.
+Experience includes design, drilling and completions of deep wells to 6000 meters.
+Darling's experience includes instruction at the Southern Alberta Institute of Technology (S.A.I.T.), as well as preparation and presentation of curriculum for domestic and international technical institutions.